20% off your first purchase with code: SHOP24

 • Takes up less space than other arrangements

-• Easy for teacher to move between students
+• Easy for the teacher to move between students

 • Discourages student collaboration